scimad/scimad.github.io/_posts/2020-02-04-git-is-nice.markdown

 **Let’s pick the cherry only (and not it’s leaves)**

-So, I had heard this command `git cherry-pick` but had never used it.
-I thought it might help.
+So, I had heard of this command `git cherry-pick` but had never used it.
+(Waiting for the right time, and that safe ground for doing so.)
+I thought it might help, it might be the day.
 With some prayer that every programmers do before messing up with `git` commands I did the following:

 ```
 git checkout master